AT&T deal opens era of competition with Mexico's Slim

-MEXICO CITY (Reuters) - For a generation, AT&T and Mexican billionaire Carlos Slim’s telephone business stood side by side and grew to become giants of the industry north and south of the Rio Grande.
+MEXICO CITY, May 19 (Reuters) - For a generation, AT&T and Mexican billionaire Carlos Slim’s telephone business stood side by side and grew to become giants of the industry north and south of the Rio Grande.

 Now, AT&T Inc’s planned $48.5 billion purchase of U.S. satellite provider DirecTV is severing a connection with Slim that goes back to 1990, and turning them into competitors.